wilsonk/Calypso/README.md

                                  // global functions and typedefs whose direct parent is NamespaceA::
 ```

 The resulting imported symbols are usable like their D counterparts, although their implementation differs a lot.
-For more detailed examples and explanations on Calypso's inner workings see [tests/calypso/showcase.d](tests/calypso/showcase.d).
+For more detailed examples and explanations on Calypso's features see [tests/calypso/showcase.d](tests/calypso/showcase.d).

 Although Calypso is currently soldered to LDC, separating the two and placing Calypso and its bulky Clang dependency in an optional shared library should be easy.
 In this way, D compilers won't have to depend on a C/C++ compiler, and wider C++ support than what D currently has won't result in too cumbersome intrusions in core DMD/LDC.